Eco-friendly ideas for the home that could save you money

 Opt for water-saving measures

 Speaking of saving water and cutting bills, there are plenty of other measures you can take.
-For starters, an eco shower head, such as those from Triton, will provide you with a high-pressure experience, without using more water, meaning you can turn the dial down and save water.
+For starters, an eco shower will provide you with a high-pressure experience, without using more water.
+So, you can turn the dial down and save water.

 Consider a permeable driveway

-There are different types of permeable driveways, so the cost differs depending on what you buy.
-Checkatrade says a permeable concrete driveway costs on average £80 per square metre and a resin one £60 per square metre.
+There are different types of permeable driveways, so costs differ.
+Checkatrade says a permeable concrete driveway costs, on average, £80 per square metre, while a resin one is about £60 per square metre.

-It's worth noting that a permeable driveway tends to cost 15% to 20% more than a traditional one, but could last up to 20 years for concrete and 25 for resin.
+It's worth noting that a permeable driveway tends to cost 10% to 20% more than a traditional one, but could last up to 25 years.

 Don't forget to compost